terrordayvg/Authentication-of-QKD/README.rst

                 * `Att:` Probability of correctly predicted authentication
                 * `DataDNN.txt: Att data in a file`

+        Additionally!!
-        Additionally: To use main.py the perceval/components/unitary_components.py will be modified.
+                      * To use main.py the perceval/components/unitary_components.py needs to be modified.
-                      To use main.py the qutip/measurement.py will be modified.
+                      * To use main.py the qutip/measurement.py needs to be modified.

 Contents of requirements.txt
 ::